AhmedRedaG/Flixly-API/README.md

 ### License

 This project is licensed under the ISC License.
-See the license field in `package.json`.

 ### Credits